KevinCoetzee10/WebAssemblyTetris/README.md

 ## Project Description

 In this project, we will implement the popular Tetris game as a practical example of how to use WebAssembly language.
 Our game logic will be written in C++, and then compiled to a WebAssembly module, which will then be utilized by our client-side Javascript and HTML files in order to host our Tetris game in a web browser.
-Our HTML files will then be hosted by a simple Node.js server.
+Our HTML files will then be hosted by a simple http server.
 For this project, all setup steps assume you are developing within a Windows 10 environment.

 ## Environment Setup